aaronsHarris/portfolio-v2.0/_data/case-studies/case-study-04.md

 fitNEXT is a front-end only project built with Next.js

 - Next.js, TypeScript, PropTypes
-- MUI with emotion caching
+- MUI with Material Design Theme
 - Client and Server side rendering
 - lightBox Modal, Parallax scrolling, Slick Carousal, Dark Mode Toggle
-- Material Design theme
+- Fully Responsive Design

 ### Post MVP Goals

 I am happy with the design and how smooth everything is.
-I would like to make it full CRUD with authentacation for a potential client
+I would like to make it full CRUD with authentacation for a potential client.

-- add back end server
-- add common components (404 page, masonry grid, faq's, etc.)
--